-- 1. There is a flow to the short-term deposit in some years, but not in others.
+- There is a flow to the short-term deposit in some years, but not in others.
+This is not visible very well in the Balance Sheet, as it only shows cumulative amounts overall years.
 Where (in which financial statement) would I find the answer to this question? - 2.
 When is the first year without negative retained earnings (i.e., without accumulated loss)?
 What happens in this year when looking at the Cash Flow Statement?